Eric L. Walters

 2. Field Assistants

 All of my projects require field assistants.
 They are the bread & butter of any research program.
 I have a number of field projects that need field assistants.
 Because these positions are quite competitive, you will need to have some sort of experience (beyond having worked at an animal rehab facility, a pet store, a field course in some exotic land, or a veterinary hospital).
 I want individuals with field experience and a strong interest in behavioral ecology, conservation biology, or community ecology.
-Typically I hire individuals in their "gap year" - those that have recently graduated and are in the process of applying to graduate schools.
-To find out what opportunities are available, please refer to my employment page.
-Please also read The Top 5 Mistakes Undergraduates Make When Applying For Field jobs.
+Typically I hire individuals in their “gap year” – those that have recently graduated and are in the process of applying to graduate schools.
+To find out what opportunities are available, please contact us.

 3. Volunteers